 What is the most likely outcome – apart from the certain collapse of the European banking system?

 Even before the Withdrawal Agreement was published, Sir Jon Cunliffe, a Bank of England deputy governor, expressed concern that the Treasury is ‘going to give it all away’ when it comes to City regulation post-Brexit.
 He feared that this would leave the City of London and its regulator, the Prudential Regulatory Authority, as a ‘rule taker’ from Brussels.
 Press reports at the time suggested that relations between the Treasury and the Bank were ‘very, very bad’ as a result of growing distrust.
-This is quite remarkable for two reasons.
+This is quite remarkable for three reasons.